WNCB Alliance/Hivos: Global

 UNICEF: Mindanao, Philippines

-TI drafted the "National Strategy on the Prevention of Radicalisation and Recruitment of Young People in the Bangsamoro Communities of Mindanao", and designed a project document for UNICEF to support the reintegration of 4000 disengaged children, and 2000 other adolescents at risk of recruitment and radicalisation.
+Conducted an assessment of the drivers of child recruitment into MILF and the entry points for prevention, followed by a comprehensive mapping of services and economic opportunities in 18 municipalities, surveying almost 1600 respondents and conducting key informant interviews and focus groups.
+TI consequently drafted the “National Strategy on the Prevention of radicalisation and Recruitment of Young People in the Bangsamoro Communities of Mindanao”, and designed a project document for UNICEF to support the reintegration of 4000 disengaged children, and 2000 other adolescents at risk of recruitment and radicalisation.

 Designed and conducted a socio-economic mapping of opportunities for youth at risk among IDPs and host communities in the region of Lac.
 Using questionnaires, structured informal interviews and FGDs 200 registered IDPs, 100 IDPs at risk in teach target locality, 40 market traders and 13 wholesale traders were reached.
 The consultancy included training of IOM staff members and IOM partners on how to conduct opportunity mapping.